royerlab/ultrack/README.md

 ## Citing

-If you use ultrack in your research, please cite the following [paper](https://arxiv.org/pdf/2308.04526):
+If you use ultrack in your research, please cite the following papers, [the algorithm](https://arxiv.org/pdf/2308.04526) and [the biological applications and software](https://www.biorxiv.org/content/10.1101/2024.09.02.610652).

 ```
 @misc{bragantini2023ucmtracking,